OperationSpark/first-website/README.md

 Enter the following commands, and be careful to place your spaces correctly and press `ENTER` after each one.
 Read the results of each command and check for errors.

-First, add all the files we worked into git so that they can be archived in our source control
+First, add all the files we worked into git so that they can be archived in our source control:

+1. First, **add** all the files we worked into git so that they can be archived into a set of changes in our source control:

-`git add -A`
+        git add -A

-Then archive everything that has been added
+2. Then **commit** everything that has been added to the set of changes:

-`git commit -m 'A basic website'`
+        git commit -m 'A basic website'

-Finally, sync the repository in cloud9 with the one on github.
-Type 'yes' when prompted.
+3. Finally, sync the repository in cloud9 with the one on github by **pushing** your set of changes. **If** you are prompted, just type 'yes' to proceed, but you may not be asked.

-`git push`
+        git push

 You just sent your code to github where it will be backed up and made into a website anyone can see.
 You should be able to see your code should now appear on the github page from the Setup step above.

 Give it a couple minutes and you should be able to view your website live on the web at http://username.github.io!
 (Where 'username' is your own GitHub username.)